autowarefoundation/autoware-documentation/docs/installation/autoware/docker-installation.md

      ```bash
      rocker --nvidia --x11 --user --volume $HOME/autoware -- ghcr.io/autowarefoundation/autoware-universe:latest
      ```

+   - If you want to use ROS 2 Humble:

+     ```bash
+     rocker --nvidia --x11 --user --volume $HOME/autoware -- ghcr.io/autowarefoundation/autoware-universe:humble-latest-cuda
+     ```

    - If you want to run container without using NVIDIA GPU, or for arm64 architecture computers: